RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/addons.md

 ## What are addons?

-In the [Repository](https://forum.rigsofrods.org/resources/) and [Archives](http://archives.rigsofrods.net/), you will find a category for [addon parts](https://forum.rigsofrods.org/resources/categories/addons.15/).
+In the [Repository](https://forum.rigsofrods.org/resources/), you will find a category for [addon parts](https://forum.rigsofrods.org/resources/categories/addons.15/).
 These are ready-to-install modifications for existing vehicles.

 Some are designed for specific vehicles (e.g. bumpers/exhausts) while others can fit on any vehicle (e.g. wheels/tires).
 This page serves as a general guide on the basics of installing various types of parts.